dreamcatcher-tech/network/Inbox/2023-02-23 1053 Models for Satoshi Island.md

 ## Agent bridging
 Bridge traditional services into blockchain space, use the unregulated nature of the laws of the land, and the private membership nature.
 Health insurance via pooling, snail mail services, laundry services.

+## Gambling on project timelines
+Estimating when different aspects will come online.